-As the pest management professional (or bee exterminator in old terminology) squeezes the duster the air pushes the dust into voids.
+As the pest management professional squeezes the duster, the air pushes the dust into voids.
 Because the dust is so light it can float over and around objects within the wall that a liquid material cannot.
 In situations where the nest is difficult to reach, we attach an extension pole onto the duster as needed.

 Killing the Whole Wasp Colony